HaschekSolutions/pictshare/rtfm/IMAGEFILTERS.md

 # Filters for images

-If the value field is defined you can use it like this: filtername_value.
-Eg: https://pictshare.net/pixelate_10/oyo86f.jpg
+If the value field is defined you can use it like this: ```filtername_value```. eg: https://pictshare.net/pixelate_10/oyo86f.jpg

+Click on the images to see them in full size

 | Filter     | Value  | Example image                                                                                         |
 | ---        | ---    | ---                                                                                                   |